tidyverse/tidyverse.org/content/blog/reprex-2-0-0/index.md

 Once your reprex has been rendered, you see the normal html preview, the file containing the rendered reprex is opened in RStudio, and its contents are selected, ready for you to copy via Cmd/Ctrl + C.

-These changes also make the ["Render reprex" gadget](https://reprex.tidyverse.org/reference/reprex_addin.html) much more usable in RStudio Server or Cloud.
+These changes also make the ["Render reprex" gadget](https://reprex.tidyverse.org/reference/reprex_addin.html) much more usable in RStudio Server or Cloud. reprex has always *technically* worked in the browser, but the user experience was pretty disappointing.
+Hopefully now it is actually pleasant!

 ## Working directory